vernvriereen/psyche/docs/coordinator.md

 ## Centralized

-The coordinator is a part of the server app and it's the structure that handles the round state and keeps the advancing through the rounds, also deciding each witness for the round.
+The coordinator is a part of the server app and it's the structure that handles the round state and manages progression through the rounds, also deciding each witness for the round.

 The server it first created in the `main.rs` file of the server App.
 It's loaded using the configuration file `data.toml`.